projectdiscovery/shuffledns/README.md

 If you place the binary in `/usr/bin/massdns` or `/usr/local/bin/massdns`, the tool will auto-detect the presence of the binary and use it.
 On windows, you need to supply the path to the binary for the tool to work.

 The tool also needs a list of valid resolvers.
-The [dnsvalidator](https://github.com/vortexau/dnsvalidator) can be used to generate these lists.
-Either you can use a custom wordlist or use the commonspeak2 wordlists at [https://github.com/assetnote/commonspeak2-wordlists/tree/master/subdomains](https://github.com/assetnote/commonspeak2-wordlists/tree/master/subdomains).
+The [dnsvalidator](https://github.com/vortexau/dnsvalidator) project can be used to generate these lists.
+Either you can use a custom wordlist or use the commonspeak2 wordlists at [commonspeak2-wordlist](https://github.com/assetnote/commonspeak2-wordlists/tree/master/subdomains).

 ## Direct Installation